How To Get Involved

 Join the PSPN

-By joining the PSPN, you’ll stay informed by receiving updates on the Network’s current activities and initiatives.
+By joining the PSPN, you’ll never miss an update by receiving our newsletters on all of the Network’s activities and initiatives.
 Sign up.

 Become a PSPN Ambassador

-Ambassadors are local representatives who voluntarily help expand PSPN social events, collaborate with local public service communities, and drive momentum for future initiatives, playing a vital role in strengthening the PSPN.
+Ambassadors are local, volunteer representatives who help organize PSPN social events, collaborate with local public service communities, and drive momentum for future initiatives.
+Ambassadors play a vital role in building the PSPN across Canada.

 For more information, please reach out to us: PSPN-RFFP@hc-sc.gc.ca